 Qatar’s population is estimated to be 2.3 million, of whom around 12% are citizens and the remainder expatriates.
-It is estimated that around 15% of the migrant population is Christian.
+It is estimated that approximately 15% of the migrant population is Christian.
 Qatari citizens are all assumed to be Muslims, 90% Sunni and 10% Shi’a.
 Officially recognised churches with buildings on land granted by the Emir in 2005 are the Roman Catholic, Greek Orthodox, Syriac Orthodox, Coptic Orthodox, Indian Protestant and Anglican churches.
 Other Christian groups may operate under the umbrella of one of these recognised churches.
-The Filipino Evangelical Church received recognition in 2015 and was granted land for a place of worship alongside other churches within the ‘Religious Complex,’ and approval has also been given for a Maronite church, and in April 2018 the foundation stone was laid by the Maronite Patriarch of Antioch during an official visit to Qatar.
+The Filipino Evangelical Church received recognition in 2015 and was granted land for a place of worship alongside other churches within the ‘Religious Complex.’
+Approval has also been given for a Maronite church, and in April 2018 the foundation stone was laid by the Maronite Patriarch of Antioch during an official visit to Qatar.

 The constitution of Qatar enshrines Islam as the religion of the State and Islamic law as a main source of legislation.
 The constitution affirms the principle of non-discrimination, including on the basis of religion.
 It guarantees freedom of religious practice provided that public order and morality are maintained.
 The Abrahamic religions (Judaism, Christianity and Islam) are legally recognised.
 Under applicable Islamic law, Muslims are effectively prohibited from changing their religion.
 Non-Islamic proselytism is strictly prohibited and is punishable by prison sentences of five or ten years depending on whether the proselytism was undertaken in a personal capacity or on behalf of a group – though in recent years the government has preferred to deport without legal proceedings those suspected of proselytising.
 Islamic personal status laws apply for citizens, and Islamic custody provisions apply to non-Muslims as well as Muslims.
 The Christian churches are regulated by the Ministry of Foreign Affairs; a minimum membership requirement (1,500) must be met before recognition is considered.
 The importation of non-Islamic religious materials is permitted for recognised groups, though it is strictly monitored and regulated.